 Released a year and eight months after Prince’s previous album 1999, it marked the longest period between albums to date.

-The album was mostly recorded between August 1983, and March 1984, although Baby I'm A Star had first been recorded in 1981.
-The last three songs on the album, I Would Die 4 U, Baby I'm A Star and Purple Rain, were recorded live at the 3 August 1983, First Avenue, Minneapolis, MN, USA show, although overdubs and edits took place later.
+The album was mostly recorded between August 1983, and March 1984, although Baby I’m A Star had first been recorded in 1981.
+The last three songs on the album, I Would Die 4 U, Baby I’m A Star and Purple Rain, were recorded live at the 3 August 1983, First Avenue, Minneapolis, MN, USA show, although overdubs and edits took place on all three in September 1983.
 This marked the first time Prince had included live recordings on an album or on any release.

 In keeping with previous albums, all tracks were primarily written by Prince.
 Computer Blue features songwriting input by Dr. Fink, Lisa Coleman, and Wendy Melvoin.
 Dr. Fink also wrote a keyboard bass line for the track.
 Prince’s father John L. Nelson was also credited for the Father’s Song component of the track, which had been worked on during rehearsals on the 1983 leg of the 1999 Tour.